-Want to share your Steam games?
+Looking for how to share games on Steam?
 In the olden days that would be impossible because Steam games are digital files that can’t be taken to a friend’s house.
 Here in the modern world, however, we use Steam Family Library Sharing.
 It lets other people use your Steam library and play your collection of games.

 As the title suggests, this is great for if you have a family and only want to buy one game for every brother, sister, parent, and grandparent in the house.
 When you share a library, the person you share it with can download and play your games on their computer.

-To setup Steam Family Library Sharing, you first need to make sure your account uses Steam Guard security.
+To share games on Steam, you’ll need to setup Steam Family Library Sharing.
+You first need to make sure your account uses Steam Guard security.
 You can turn this on by clicking on Settings in the Steam menu of Steam (it’s in the top left corner of the client).
 In the settings window, Steam Guard can be turned on in the Account tab.

 Finally, log out of your Steam account and let your friend or family member log into their own Steam account.
 They will now be able to see your Steam Library in their own Games tab.
 Now they just have to download the games they want and play them.